noflo/noflo-gnome/README.md

 ## How to add a DBus xml description file to your application repository :

-To communicate facilitate communication with DBus services, the Gnome integration layer to NoFlo provides the ability to generate components automatically from the DBus XML interface description.
+To facilitate communication with DBus services, the Gnome integration layer to NoFlo provides the ability to generate components automatically from the DBus XML interface description.

 You can add an xml description file with the following command :